FIRST DEGREE MURDER ATTORNEY IN PHOENIX, AZ

-In Arizona, first degree murder is the most serious felony that is punishable by death.
+In Arizona, first-degree murder is the most serious felony that is punishable by death.
 If you or a loved one is facing a homicide charge, then your future and life are on the line.
-That’s why it’s critical to have an experienced Arizona murder lawyer on your side who can potentially drop the death penalty.
-Call Ybarra Maldonado Law Group today at 602-910-4040 for the best possible outcome in your case.
+That’s why it’s critical to have a first-degree murder lawyer on your side who can potentially drop the death penalty.
+Call an experienced Phoenix criminal defense attorney at Ybarra Maldonado Law Group today at 602-910-4040 for the best possible outcome in your case.

-Therefore, a first degree murder charge might result in the death penalty or a life sentence with no possibility of parole.
+Murder is one of the most serious crimes that a person can commit, as it results in the loss of a human life.
+Therefore, a first-degree murder charge might result in the death penalty or a life sentence with no possibility of parole.

 Premeditated Murder